Why Be Part of the Program?

 - Presenting to Council.

-Land Use Planner interns will focus mainly on activities undertaken in the planning department, which may include:
+Interns in the land use planning and development stream of the Internship Program will focus mainly on activities undertaken in the planning department, which may include:

 - Processing development permits;